yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2021/index.md

   >}}

 Continuing with the per-game setting improvements, toast also added an exception for homebrews.
-Since almost all homebrews use a game-ID of 0000000000000000, using the ID to save the per-game settings would have been useless, so instead, [yuzu will use the name of the homebrew file.](https://github.com/yuzu-emu/yuzu/pull/6361)
+Since most homebrew use a game-ID of 0000000000000000, using the ID to save the per-game settings would have been useless, so instead, [yuzu will use the name of the homebrew file.](https://github.com/yuzu-emu/yuzu/pull/6361)

 And finally, toast, continuing work from german77 and [Tobi](https://github.com/FearlessTobi), [adds a button to reset yuzu settings to default](https://github.com/yuzu-emu/yuzu/pull/6362).